zaphar/ucg/docsite/site/content/reference/expressions.md

 "https://@:@/" % (host, port)
 ```

-A slightly more complex form starts with a string followed by the `%` operator and
+A slightly more complex form starts with a string followed by the `%` operator
-an expression. the template string can then reference the result of the expression
+and an unparenthesized expression. the template string can then reference the
-in expressions embedded within the format string.
-The expressions result can be referenced using the special name `item` in the embedded expression.
-The result
+result of the expression in expressions embedded within the format string.
+The
+expressions result can be referenced using the special name `item` in the
-of the expression will be rendered as the default string representation in the
+embedded expression.
+The result of the expression will be rendered as the
-resulting string.
+default string representation in the resulting string.

 ```
 let tpl = {